ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/thesis.md

 In order to gather relevant movie data for analysis, the following sources were used: The Numbers API: Opus, OMDB API, Kaggle, and IMDB.
 These websites/API's are a host for multiple datasets used for predictive analysis and have been highly regarded among other data scientists.
 The different data obtained from these sources will be described below.

 The Numbers is a free website that offers its resources to industry professionals, the investment community, and movie fans.
-These resources consist of tracking business information on movies, where the information gathered on these movies comes from either other free movie information sites (such as IMDB) or from sources in the industry (movie studios) [CITATION].
+These resources consist of tracking business information on movies, where the information gathered on these movies comes from either other free movie information sites (such as IMDB) or from sources in the industry (movie studios) [@the_numbers].
 Through these resources, The Numbers is able to continously update their movie data, as they receive their information/updates on a daily basis.
 The Numbers collaborates with Opus Data to provide a movie API, where users of this API can obtain updated movie data.
 In order to not go outside of the scope of this project, this research uses the educational data provided by the API, where this package contains relevelant movie information for 1,900 movies spanning from 2006 to 2018.
 The dataset contains information on movies for the following: movie name, production year, movie ID, production budget, domestic box office, international box office, rating, creative type, source, production method, genre, sequel, and running time.

 As most of the information in this dataset is numerical, then it was decided that obtaining more textual data was necessary to improve the predictive nature of the proposed model.
 Therefore, Kaggle was used to obtain data on the following streaming services: Netflix, Hulu, Disney +, and Amazon Prime.
-Kaggle is a free website that offers over 50,000 public datasets and 400,000 public notebooks that are used to perform data analysis tasks and data science work [CITATION].
+Kaggle is a free website that offers over 50,000 public datasets and 400,000 public notebooks that are used to perform data analysis tasks and data science work [@kaggle].
 The specific datasets that were used contained information directly from Netflix, Hulu, Disney +, and Amazon Prime through webscraping done by other Kaggle users.
 This involves automating a program to visit a website, locating information through the website's HTML tags, and saving the data in a dataset.
 The chosen Kaggle dataset for Netflix contained all of the movies and TV shows (over 8,000) that were available on Netflix as of October 18th, 2021, with new updates to the data occuring Quarterly.
 The chosen Kaggle dataset for Hulu contains all of the movies and TV shows available to users, with the data also being updated Quarterly.
 The chosen Kaggle dataset for Amazon Prime contains information on close to 10000 movies or TV shows available on their platform, with the data being updated Monthly.
 The chosen Kaggle dataset for Disney+ contains information on 1300 movies or TV shows, with the update to the data occuring quarterly.
 All of these datasets contain information on the following features of a movie: show ID, type, title, director, cast, country, date added, release year, rating, and duration, listed in (genre), and description.

 In order to display relevant information about movies for the predictive recommendation application, then the OMDB API was used.
 OMDB API is a free web service that obtains movie information to be used for data analysis and visualization.
-All content and images saved on the API are contributed and mainted by the users [CITATION].
+All content and images saved on the API are contributed and mainted by the users [@api].
 This API provides information on the following features of a movie: title, year, rated, release date, runtime, genre, director, writer, actors, plot, language, country, awards, poster (image), ratings, metascore, IMDB rating, IMDB ID, type, DVD sales, Box Office earnings, production, and website.

 As part of the training of the machine learning model, new data has to be introduced to the model for predictive analysis.
-IMDB is considered the world's most popular and authoritative source for movies and TV shows, therefore their free public datasets were chosen for implementation [CITATION].
+IMDB is considered the world's most popular and authoritative source for movies and TV shows, therefore their free public datasets were chosen for implementation [@imdb].
 There are a variety of different datasets that are available from IMDB, this paper decided to focus on one particular dataset that contained preliminary information about movies, which is the Title Basics dataset.
 This dataset contains information on the following features of a movie: title type, primary title, original title, isAdult, start year, end year, runtime (in minutes), and genre.
 Since the OMDB API only needs the movie title to perform it's searching functions, then the primaryTitle column is the only variable used in this dataset for analysis.

 As the dataset with the most amount of numerical information and reputable sources, the Opus dataset was used for statistical analysis.
 Before being able to analyze the features, however, the Opus data needed to be cleaned.
 Data cleaning is the process of removing incorrect, corrupted, incorrectly formated, or incomplete dat from within a dataset.
 For data cleaning, the language Python and the Python packages Pandas was used.
 As it was imperitive to be able to control the number of rows being displayed in the datasets, different functions were created with a rows parameter so that the number of rows to be converted could be controlled.
 Using the pandas feature 'read_csv', the dataset was transformed into a pandas dataframe.
 As part of the data cleaning process, the textual data inside of the dataframe is then converted into all lowercase.
 This make it easier to process the data.
 In pandas, columns are either inferred from the schema of the dataset or implicitly defined -- for the purposes of this paper, the schema was implicitly defined and the column names were set as the first row of the dataset.
 In order to ensure accurate analysis of the information provided, any null values (or rows that contained no information) were dropped from the dataframe.
 Additionally, for the Netflix, Hulu, Disney +, and Amazon Prime dataframes, the rows containing information for TV shows were dropped as well.
 This is because the analysis of TV shows is outside of the scope of this project.
 Once only relevant data remained in the dataframes, then the data was converted into their respective data types.
 For example, the release year column was converted into datetime format.
 This ensures that the pandas dataframe can be analyzed easier and more efficiently.